 He said "Nox" and the street fell back into darkness.
 Her wand disappeared into his cloak and the last of her hopes disappeared with it.

 "Scared?" he sneered.
-She could not answer because of the Silencing spell, but the panic in her eyes must have been impossible to overlook.
-"I will not hurt you unless you struggle," he said softly, releasing her hands.
+She could not answer because of the Silencing spell, but he must have guessed the truth, because he then said softly, "I will not hurt you unless you struggle," and released her hands.

 Before she could do more than wobble in surprise, his hand closed around her upper arm.